Sudharma/VariableNameConversion/README.md

 # Running

-Running with a Inputfile ,and varible to convert java - jar variable-name-conversion.jar InputJavaFile someVariable
+Running with a Inputfile ,and varible to convert java - jar variable-name-conversion.jar InputJavaFile someVariable StrategyTypes.

-for help
+Refer StrategyTypes file for filling thirdVariable. for help
      java  –h or --help